Use movies to interest your children in literature

 There are a number of great classics and modern-day classics that have inspired fairly faithful movie adaptations.
 I have included links to OK.com for more information on what I consider the best adaptations.

 For the youngsters and transitioning:

-Anne of Green Gables by Lucy Maud Montgomery is masterfully adapted to film and directed by Kevin Sullivan, this movie follows the book very well with delightful casting and visually appealing cinematography.
+by Lucy Maud Montgomery is masterfully adapted to film and directed by Kevin Sullivan, this movie follows the book very well with delightful casting and visually appealing cinematography.
 Megan Follows is quite believable as Anne from her tomboy beginnings to her adult life.
 The sequels are made just as well.

-The Secret Garden by Frances Hodgson Burnett, film directed by Agnieszka Holland, beautifully captures the tone of the book with Mary Lenox stepping outside her spoiled upbringing and learning to give by breathing bright sunlight into the darkness of Colin Craven's world.
+by Frances Hodgson Burnett, film directed by Agnieszka Holland, beautifully captures the tone of the book with Mary Lenox stepping outside her spoiled upbringing and learning to give by breathing bright sunlight into the darkness of Colin Craven's world.

-Little House on the Prairie by Laura Ingalls Wilder adapted for a popular television series, is pretty faithful to the books with loving and engaging characters and true-to-life sets.
+by Laura Ingalls Wilder adapted for a popular television series, is pretty faithful to the books with loving and engaging characters and true-to-life sets.
 It is worth watching if you can find it on DVD or watch on a cable channel.

 Harry Potter series by JK Rowling, films with various directors and produced by Warner Bros., the film adaptations are brilliant and cover as much of the story as is possible to capture in a couple of hours.
 If your kids don't want to read the books after watching the movie, I would be surprised.
 This is a great series because it literally grows up with your children, becoming more dark and suspenseful as they are able to understand.

 by Jane Austen, adapted into a mini-series by the BBC and A&E and directed by Simon Langton is the best adaptation I have ever seen.
 It is done impeccably with great detail and brilliant character portrayals.
 I have to also give snaps to another adaptation called Bride and Prejudice